 If there is a custody order in place, can I take my kids out of the state?

-If you do want to leave for a short period of time and the other parent does not consent, the judge may require that you post a bond (money) or other type of security to ensure that you will return the child to MA.1 Note: If your custody order specifically does not allow you to take your child out of the state without permission from the court or the other parent, and you do so anyway and violate the order, there is a chance that you could be charged with either contempt of court, parental kidnapping, or both.2
+If you do want to leave for a short period of time and the other parent does not consent, the judge may require that you leave something of value (known as posting a bond) to ensure that you will return the child to Massachusetts.1Note: If your custody order specifically does not allow you to take your child out of the state without permission from the judge or the other parent, and you do so anyway and violate the order, there is a chance that you could be charged with either contempt of court, parental kidnapping, or both.2

 1 M.G.L.
 208 § 30

-2 See M.G.L.A.
+2 See M.G.L.
 265 § 26A

 3 See Pizzino v.
 Miller, 858 N.E.2d.
 1112 (Mass.
 App.
 2006)